Vyral/base-template/_posts/2020-12-09-happy-holidays-from-the-lee-tessier-team.md

 This may be a busy time of year, but we are always here to help you and answer any questions you may have.
 Give us a call or reply to this email and we’d love to help out.

-In case we don’t hear from you until 2021, have a happy New Year\!
+In case we don’t hear from you until 2021, have a happy New Year!